Henry Cavendish Himalaya Shaving Soap

 - Indications Scented with amber, Sandalwood, Vanilla, Hay, Tonka Bean, Patchouli

 Sir Hare produces a lather of extraordinary texture and fullness with a light old school scent that will have you wondering why you spent so long putting up with the mundane chemical odors emitted by pressurized canned shaving foam.
-Even if your razor isn’t the sharpest in the barber shop your skin will emerge smooth and free of irritation and that’s quite a trick.
+Even if your safety razor isn’t the sharpest in the barber shop your skin will emerge smooth and free of irritation and that’s quite a trick.

 The mango butter in particular leaves your skin feeling so good you’ll want to rub it up against your sweetheart’s face and share the experience.
 Achieving a rich, satisfying lather is easy with minimal prep and the attractive jar is a really nice touch.